Board of Directors – Officers

 Michael Mullins is a retired entrepreneur who founded and operated several commercial businesses including finance, vacation retail, property management, and others.
 One of Mullins’ biggest accomplishments was the founding of a financially oriented software company in 1976, Comtex Information Systems Inc (Comtex).
 Comtext existed for over 20 years and engaged about 400 computer engineers.

 Previously, he was VP with Chase Manhattan Bank from 1972 to 1976 and a computer services executive with Bankers Trust Co. from 1968-1971.
-Mullins was a board member of Greenwich/ Ct Audubon society and also sat on the board of the Roger Tory Peterson Institute (RTPI) in Jamestown, NY.
+Mullins was a board member of Greenwich, Conn.
+Audubon Society and also sat on the board of the Roger Tory Peterson Institute (RTPI) in Jamestown, N.Y.

 Currently, Mullins serves as vice chairman of the Captiva Community Panel and was formerly a Captiva Civic Association governor.
 Michael C Mullins was elected with acclamation as Commissioner in 2006 to the Captiva Erosion Prevention District (CEPD) and was voted chairman from 2008-2011 when he voluntarily stepped down.
 He has maintained a keen interest in beach nourishment and other erosion activities ever since moving to Captiva in 1998.
 He is dedicated to the preservation and enhancement of the Captiva beach and dunes systems.
 His extensive experimentation with diverse native plant species on his own dunes has made him a natural choice to encourage an ongoing island-wide vegetation program.
 He also sits on the board of the Ding Darling Wildlife Society.